March 11, 1957 –The Lady Chablis:

-The Lady Chablis was already famous in Savannah, but she became world famous because of the fabulous book, Midnight In The Garden Of Good And Evil (1994) by gay writer John Berendt.
-It became a NY Times Bestseller for 216 weeks and remains the longest-standing NY Times Bestseller.
+She was already famous in Savannah, but she became world famous because of the fabulous book, Midnight In The Garden Of Good And Evil (1994) by gay writer John Berendt.
+It was a New York Times bestseller for 216 weeks.
+It has sold more than four million copies in 101 printings, has been translated into 23 languages, and has brought hundreds of thousands of tourists to Savannah to visit this loveliest of crime scenes.

-In 1996, Chablis published her own book, a memoir, Hiding My Candy, and she played herself in the 1997 film adaptation of Midnight In The Garden Of Good And Evil directed by Clint Eastwood, starring John Cusack and Jude Law, where she was the best thing in the movie.
-She became one of the first trans people to be accepted by a wider audience, and her fame brought attention to Savannah’s LGTBQ community.
+In 1996, Chablis published her own book, a memoir, Hiding My Candy, and she played herself in the 1997 film adaptation of Midnight In The Garden Of Good And Evil directed by Clint Eastwood, starring poor old Kevin Spacey, John Cusack and Jude Law, where she was the best thing in the movie.
+She became one of the first transgender people to be accepted by a wider audience, and her fame brought attention to Savannah’s thriving and exotic LGTBQ scene.

 Berendt said that Chablis could be playful and humorous, but she was also very tough.
 Berendt:

-During her audition, a casting director had the temerity to compare her to Whitney Houston.
+During her audition, a casting director had the audacity to compare Chablis to Whitney Houston.
 She slapped him so hard that her nails drew blood.
 But she got the role.

 “She’s the one that people asked me about most often.
 At that time, trans people weren’t that well known and weren’t that well understood.
-There weren’t that many in show business.
-And she was one of the first to be accepted by a wider audience.”
+There weren’t that many in show business.“

-In the book, Berendt describes first meeting Chablis, hoop earrings jangling, she sashayed into his life as she left her doctor’s office following a hormone injection.
+In the book, Berendt describes first meeting Chablis, hoop earrings jangling, sashayinng into his life as she left her doctor’s office following a hormone injection.
 Berendt:

 “She had both hands on her hips and a sassy half-smile on her face as if she had been waiting for me.
 Her big eyes sparkled.
 Her skin glowed.
 A broken incisor tooth punctuated her smile and gave her a naughty look.“